ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 * `event.m_controllingPlayer` - This maps to the player's Working Set Slot ID.
 Using any other ID may result in incorrect pick data.
 * `event.m_hero` - Internal hero name.
 If you mapped Working Set Slot ID to ToonHandle you can resolve this to displayed hero name easily.

+### Atrribute Hero Name
+Localized hero names and internal hero IDs are used in many places of the replay.
+To resolve issues with this, use the attribute ID located in `attributeevents`.

+Location: `attributeevents.scopes[{Player Tracker ID}]["4002"][0].value`

+Use the heroes-talents repository data to resolve attribute id to hero name.

 ## Tracker Events
 Tracker events are stored in the `trackerevents` array.
 This is a long array of individual event objects.